 Insecticides and pesticides are also commonly used in conventional agriculture which poses a health threat not only to humans who will consume the produce but also to the environment and the animals grazing in the nearby areas.

-What is Agriculture - Its Importance
+What is Agriculture - Modern Farming

 When a crop is infected with a disease it can easily spread since mono-cropping is utilized causing the farmer to lose a lot of income.